Owlflight, by Mercedes Lackey & Larry Dixon

 Owflight takes place after the Mage Storms trilogy (Storm Warning, Storm Rising, and Storm Breaking), and while it’s not necessary to have read the previous books set in Valdemar, it helps.
 This book is set in and near the village of Errold’s Grove, on the northern border of Valdemar.

 The book makes use of several time-honored tropes: the orphan youngster of low social status, disdained by the villagers; his master, the village mage; and disaster in the form of an attack by northern barbarians, accompanied by monsters.
 But Lackey departs from the stereotypes almost immediately.
 Justyn, the wizard, may be well-intentioned, but he’s not a very good mage, nor well-respected in the village, and Darian frequently rebels against him.
 He certainly doesn’t fit the “wise old teacher” archetype.
-When the village is attacked, Justyn proves to be a hero, while Darian sees events unfold from a distance – and runs away.
-As Lackey points out, this is the best thing Darian could do under the circumstances; he’s neither a warrior or a mage, but still a child, which hardly puts him in a position do to anything constructive.
+When the village is attacked, Justyn proves to be a hero, while Darian sees events unfold from a distance—and runs away.
+As one character later points out, this is the best thing Darian could have done under the circumstances; he’s neither a warrior or a mage, but still a child, which hardly puts him in a position do to anything constructive.

 As usual, Lackey is a skilled storyteller, creating interesting and believably flawed characters while moving the story along at a good (but never rushed) pace.
 She has a keen eye for detail, bringing the forest and the Tayledras culture to life.
 Darian and Snowfire are the POV characters (the book is written in third-person limited), and Lackey switches between them skillfully, depending on the needs of the story.

 When I first read Owlflight, fresh from reading Storm Breaking with its complexities and drama, I gave the book 3 stars.
-I’ve revised that to 4 after several readings; there’s more there than I thought, and it has grown on me over the years.
+I’ve revised that to 4 stars after several rereadings; there’s more there than I thought, and it has grown on me over the years.

 four-stars